jeelabs/esp-link/README.md

 - GPIO0: optionally connect green "conn" LED to 3.3V (indicates wifi status)
 - GPIO2: optionally connect yellow "ser" LED to 3.3V (indicates serial activity)

-If you are using an FTDI connector, GPIO12 goes to DTR and GPIO13 goes to CTS
+If you are using an FTDI connector, GPIO12 goes to DTR and GPIO13 goes to CTS.

+The GPIO pin assignments can be changed dynamicall in the web UI and are saved in flash.

 Initial flashing
 ----------------